MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-ui-elements-collections.md

 <screenshot>

 The **Flow repository** tab contains all the UI elements that are available only to that particular desktop flow.
-Older desktop flows that have been created with version 2.42 or previous than that, which contain UI elements, now display those elements under the Flow repository tab.
+Older desktop flows that have been created with version 2.42 or previous than that, which contain UI elements, now display those elements under the Flow repository tab (so long as they belong to a schema v2 environment).

 > [!NOTE]
 > - The UI elements collections is a [premium feature](premium-features.md), available only to organization premium or trial users.
 Users with a free Microsoft account do not have access to UI elements collections.

 To create a new collection of UI elements, the said UI elements need to be captured first in the desktop flow, added by default under the Flow repository tab.
+The tree structure in the Flow repository tab remains the same: the desktop where the elements were captured appears on top, followed by the web pages or desktop application screens containing the elements, followed by the individual UI elements themselves.

 > [!NOTE]
 > - Any new UI element that is captured via the button **Add UI element** will be automatically added under the Flow repository tab.
 You can't add a UI element directly into a collection.

+Every item in this tree structure comes with a checkbox, which is checked when that item is selected.
+Selecting a desktop also checks all its contained screens/web pages, and similarly, selecting a screen or web page also checks all its children UI elements.

 ## Known limitations